數數碳水化合物

 • Feel better and improve their quality of life.

-• Prevent or delay the complications of diabetes, such as kidney disease, eye disease, heart disease and stroke.
+• Prevent or delay complications of diabetes such as kidney disease, eye disease, heart disease and stroke.

-If you take insulin with a meal, the carbohydrate content will be calculated so that your insulin dose matches the carbohydrate content in food and beverages.
-If your blood sugar is higher than your target level when you eat, you may also take extra insulin.
+If you take insulin with a meal, the carbohydrate content is calculated so that your insulin dose matches the carbohydrate content of your food and drink.
+You may also be given extra insulin if your blood sugar is higher than your target level when you eat.

 What are the different types of carbohydrates?